Worried about a child? Find out how to contact us if you think they may be a victim of neglect, abuse or cruelty.

 Children's MASH Service will receive your form or phone call.
-The service includes representatives from our Children’s Social Care, Early Intervention, Community Health, Housing and Probation and Youth Offending teams and Newham Police.
+The service includes representatives from our Children’s Social Care, Adult Social Care, Early Intervention, Community Health, Housing, Hestia, Education, Probation and Youth Offending Teams and Newham Police.

 Each team will check what information they hold about the child and family to make a decision together about which team should respond to your worries.

 We will make this decision in at least:

 - one working day if we think a child is in need of our protection or

 - within four working days in all other cases